sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-3.md

 # The `min-height` Property
-**CSS Property used to set minimum allowable height of an element**
+**CSS Property used to set the minimum allowable height of an element**

 The `min-height` CSS property sets the minimum height measurement an element can exhibit.

-When a minimum height is set, the styled element will render at no less than the height set by the property's value; however, the element might render at greater heights, depending on the size and layout of its content and child elements.
+When a minimum height is set, the styled element will render at no less than the height indicated by the property's value; however, the element might render at greater heights, depending on the size and layout of its content and child elements.

 ## Syntax and Application

-Here's an example of the `min-height` property styling `div` elements with the class of `tall`:
+Here's an example of the `min-height` property styling `div` elements with the `tall` class:

 ```
 div.tall {